 Credit Ratings

 Following Enron’s October 22, 2001, announcement, Moody’s Investors Service downgraded Enron’s senior unsecured debt rating to Baa2 from Baa1 and warned that additional downgrades may be possible for the senior unsecured debt as well as its rating for Enron’s commercial paper.
-On November 1st, Standard & Poor’s downgraded Enron’s senior unsecured debt rating to BBB from BBB-plus, its subordinated debt rating to BBB-minus from BBB, its commercial paper rating to A-3 from A-2 and warned that additional downgrades may be possible.
+On November 1st, Standard & Poor’s downgraded Enron’s senior unsecured debt rating to BBB from BBB-plus, its subordinated debt rating to BBB-minus from BBB, and its commercial paper rating to A-3 from A-2.In addition, the corporate credit rating for Northern was lowered to BBB from A- with warnings that additional downgrades may be possible for all ratings.
 A credit rating is not a recommendation to buy, sell or hold securities and is subject to revision or withdrawal at any time by the assigning rating organization.
 Each rating should be evaluated independent of any other rating.

-On November 1st, Standard & Poor’s downgraded Northern Natural Gas Company’s corporate credit rating to triple-‘B’ from single-‘A’-minus to bring its rating in line with those of the parent company to reflect Standard & Poor’s view that Enron’s pipeline assets have become more strategic to Enron Corp.
-The rating was placed on CreditWatch with negative implications.

 Credit Facilities

-On October 31, 2001, Enron disclosed that it secured commitments for an additional $1 billion in financing from JP Morgan Chase & Co.
-(Morgan) and Citigroup Inc. (Citigroup), with the proceeds to be used to supplement short-term liquidity and to refinance maturing obligations.
+On October 31, 2001, Enron disclosed that it secured commitments for an additional $1 billion in financing from Citibank, N.A. and The Chase Manhattan Bank.
+Northern and Transwestern Pipeline Company (Transwestern) will be borrowers under these revolving credit facility agreements of $450 million and $550 million, respectively, with the proceeds to be used for working capital and loans to Enron.
+The credit facilities will be secured by all the capital stock of Northern and Transwestern, intercompany notes with Enron and, subject to certain exceptions, all other assets of Northern and Transwestern.
+The term of the credit facilities will be 364 days.
+The closing date of the commitment is expected to be on or before November 16, 2001, subject to certain conditions precedent to closing.
+One such condition precedent is that Northern and Transwestern assume $115 million and $135 million, respectively, of obligations under the Citibank, N.A. $250 million prepayment transaction with Enron or one of its subsidiaries.
+Initial advances under the credit facilities are expected to be used to retire the Citibank N.A. $250 million prepayment transaction.

+Note Receivable from Parent

+Northern has a note receivable from Enron at September 30, 2001 of $391 million.
+Assuming advances under the terms of the revolver described above, and corresponding increases in the note receivable from Enron, the ability of Northern to meet its obligations as they become due, is dependent upon receipt of payment from Enron under the note receivable or alternative sources of funding such as rolling over the revolver commitment for another 364 days or refinancing for a three to five year term.

-While it is not feasible to predict or determine the final outcome of these events, an adverse outcome with respect to such matters could have a material adverse impact on Enron’s financial position, results of operations and cash flow.
+While it is not feasible to predict or determine the final outcome of these events on Enron or Northern, an adverse outcome with respect to such matters, such as an inability to meet its obligations as they become due, a restructuring or reorganization including bankruptcy, among other potential outcomes, could have a material adverse impact on Enron’s, and therefore Northern’s financial position, results of operations and cash flows.

-On October 31, 2001, Northern signed a commitment letter with Morgan and Citigroup for a $450 Million 364-Day Revolving Credit Facility (Revolver).
-Under certain circumstances, the size of the facility could be increased to an amount not to exceed $550 million.
-Proceeds would be used as working capital and for loans to Enron Corp., with such loans to be subordinated to all other debt of Enron Corp.
-Northern’s payments under the revolver will be guaranteed by Enron Corp. and secured by a first priority perfected security interest securing the obligations under the Revolver in (i) all capital stock of Northern; (ii) an unsecured subordinated intercompany note by Enron Corp. payable to the order of Northern; and (iii) subject to agreed exceptions, all other assets of Northern.
-Interest rate options for advances would be calculated using a defined base rate + 1.50% or LIBOR + 2.50%, at Northern’s option.